-Ahead of the premiere, Jokinen spoke to JAZZ.FM91 about how the project came together, what listeners can expect to hear — and why it’s so important to acknowledge the struggles of the past as the root causes persist to this day.
+Jokinen spoke to JAZZ.FM91 about how the project came together, what listeners can learn from it — and why it’s so important to acknowledge the struggles of the past as the root causes persist to this day.

 What made you take an interest in this project and want to do a deep dive into the subject?